Bear eats campers as they slept

 You wanna share my baby Petrel?

-Extra for Experts: Tuatara are known to have a low sex drive - this Tuatara took one hundred years before he popped his cherry!
+Extra for Experts: Tuatara are known to have a low sex drive and incredibly long lifespans (potentially 100+ years).
+Perhaps the most famous example is Henry, a resident of the Southland Museum.
+This Tuatara took one hundred years before he popped his cherry, becoming a father for the first time at age 111!

 What do eels eat?
 Ducks?
 Fish?